borisbaldassari/my-ggi-board/README.md

 1. Edit the file in `conf/ggi_deployment.json`, and set the variables `github_url` (such as `https://github.com`) and `github_project` (such as `my-ggi-board`)
 1. Commit and publish that file to your repository
-1. Export the access token as an environment variable: `export GGI_GITHUB_TOKEN=xxxxxxx`.
 1. Go to repository Settings > General > Features and enable 'Issues' and 'Projects'.
 1. Create a GitHub Actions env variable: go to Settings > Secrets and Variables > Actions, then add a new repository secret named `GGI_GITHUB_TOKEN` and set the access token as the value.
 Click on 'Add secret'.